 In our intermediate program, students are more self-directed based on their incoming coding skillset.
 Our instructors skip the “coaching” or “guided” stages and act more as facilitators from the start.
 This program is lecture-light and requires a student to succeed in a student-directed learning environment.

-Across all of our programs, critical thinking and the concepts of “productive struggle” or “desired difficulty” are very important.
+Across both programs, critical thinking and the concepts of “productive struggle” or “desired difficulty” are very important.
 The goal of each program is to get you to a point where you can solve problems independently, and the methods and techniques above will help you get there.

 Curriculum: the programming languages you’ll learn